johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 built in function `row_number()` to create our index numbers, and at the end use group by to identify streaks of data whose created_at subtracted by their row number equal the same date.

-The final SQL looks like this:
+Putting these ideas together, the final SQL looks like this:

 {{< highlight sql>}}